Blender 4.2 LTS Worked Examples

 Marking Seams

 Mark seams along edge loops with Ctrl E ➤ Mark Seam on the figure so we will get a clean unwrap.
+The seams will show up as red edges in Edit mode (The green edges are face loops).
 I've separated out complicated facial parts such as the ears, nostrils, nipples and separated the head and the torso, marking extra seams to factor out the hands and feet.

 Separate UV Maps for Head and Torso